user experience of materials for personal robots in a home environment

 Role Research, Prototyping

-Summary Physical touch is essential for the user experience of personal robots and is often times overlooked in research and product design.
-I explored the user experience of 3-D printed soft and hard materials for a personal robot through a scenario-based study.
-I conducted a study with 16 participants that included a questionnaire, scenarios of use involving physical touch of the robot with different materials and concluded with user interviews.
-Through qualitative and quantitative analysis of user responses, I found that because the user tended to characterize the robot as human-like, softer materials were favored over harder materials.
-However, context-dependent preferences showed an opportunity for mixed-material use.
+Summary Physical touch is essential for the user experience of personal robots and is oftentimes overlooked in research and product design.
+I explored the user experience of 3-D printed soft and hard materials for a personal robot through a scenario-based study as a part of my senior capstone project (2016).
+I conducted a study with 16 participants that included a questionnaire, scenarios of use involving physical touch of the robot with different materials, and concluded with user interviews.
 I summarized the results of the study in a paper with Professor Bilge Mutlu.
 Read the paper.